voteliquid/blog/_posts/2017-12-06-give-your-rep-an-f-introducing-united-legislator-grades.md

 But now, the story can change.

-Grading our elected legislators turns the table around.
+Grading our elected legislators is the first step in turning the table around.

-And by grading them on a curve, elected legislators can become much more motivated to one-up each other.
+And by grading them on a curve, elected legislators can become much more motivated to one-up each other, even in their own party.

-They have to work for their electorate as whole, instead of just their party.
+They ought to do their best to represent their constituents as a whole, the way we actually want to be represented.

-They ought to do their best to represent their constituents, the way we actually want to be represented.
+United can provide an easy metric for voters to hold representatives accountable.
+The worst offenders risk an election challenge.

 #### Starting today, join us.

 If you want to be actively involved, United lets you vote directly on legislation, just like you're a Member of Congress.

-Even if you don't have the time, United lets you select personal representatives to vote on your behalf.
+Since few of us would vote on every bill even if we had the time, United also lets you select personal representatives to vote on your behalf, for legislation you don't vote on directly.
 Empower the people you trust to help represent your voice.

-And now, you can see how well your elected legislators are truly representing their constituents.
+Every vote cast and personal representative chosen gets us one step closer to a truly representative Congress.

-As we grow in numbers, we'll be able to run and elect a new type of legislator, [Liquid Democracy Candidates](/2017/07/04/running-liquid-democracy-candidates/), pledged to vote on *every* bill according their districts' liquid democracy.
+As we grow in numbers, we'll be able to run and elect a new type of legislator — [Liquid Democracy Candidates](/2017/07/04/running-liquid-democracy-candidates/) — pledged to vote on *every* bill according their districts' liquid democracy.

 This is all part of our plan to make liquid democracy possible, in a grassroots way, without waiting on Congress to pass a new law or Constitutional amendment.